CLloyd94/elevenlabs-hackathon/ai_cmo/utils/spec.md

   - The user edits the transcript if needed; changes update the generated voiceover.
   - Once approved, the AI can produce alternative voiceover script variations for different ad versions.

-### Step 5: Final Video Assembly with moviepy
+### Step 4: Final Video Assembly with ffmpeg
 - **Voiceover Integration:**
   - The approved voiceover audio (generated via ElevenLabs) is merged with the video ad.
-  - moviepy is used to handle audio synchronization and final video export.
+  - ffmpeg is used to handle audio synchronization and final video export.
 - **Export:**
-  - The final video ad is exported with integrated text overlays and voiceover.
+  - The final video ad is exported with integrated voiceover.

 ---